mfrachet/acodingdance/blog/building-user-interface-in-react-the-hard-way.md

 )
 ```

-It's a bit more verbose but it works all of my cases.
+It's a bit more verbose but it works, and most importantly it can be shipped in a module that can be reused across apps with creating a dedicated data model.

-It also exist another way to implicitly rely on the state of components: using `React.cloneElement`.
+It also exists another way to implicitly rely on the state of components: using `React.cloneElement`.